 This provisional ecological site occurs in the Dry Shrubland climatic zone of MLRA 52.
 Figure 1 illustrates the distribution of this ecological site based on current data.
 This map is approximate, is not intended to be definitive, and may be subject to change.
-Sandy Gravel Dry Shrubland is an ecological site of limited extent, approximately 44,000 acres, occurring on various landscapes throughout MLRA 52.
-It occurs on outwash fans, terraces, and kames where sand and gravel have been deposited.
+Loamy Gravel Dry Shrubland is an ecological site of limited extent, approximately 16,000 acres, occurring on various landscapes throughout MLRA 52.
+It occurs on outwash fans, terraces, and kames that have been overtopped with glacial till.
+Sand and gravel have been mixed with till material, resulting in a loamy skeletal soil profile.
 This site can be found on any slope or slope shape.

-The distinguishing characteristic of this site is that the upper 20 inches of soil is sandy skeletal, meaning that it contains 35 percent or more coarse fragments and has a texture class of loamy fine sand or coarser (Soil Survey Staff, 2014).
-Soils for this ecological site are typically deep to very deep (more than 40 inches) and derived from sandy and gravelly glaciofluvial deposits.
-Soil textures in the upper 4 inches are typically very gravelly sandy loam or very gravelly loam, but soils may also have a loamy surface over sandy-skeletal material in some cases.
+The distinguishing characteristic of this site is that the upper 20 inches of soil is predominantly loamy skeletal, meaning that it contains 35 percent or more coarse fragments, has a texture class finer than loamy fine sand, and contains less than 35 percent clay (Soil Survey Staff, 2014).
+Soils for this ecological site are typically deep to very deep (more than 40 inches) and derived from alluvium or glacial outwash.
+Soil textures in the upper 4 inches are typically very gravelly loam or very gravelly clay loam, but soils may also have a loamy surface over loamy-skeletal material in some cases.
 Slopes are highly variable and may range from 0 to 60 percent.
-Characteristic vegetation is mid-statured, cool-season bunchgrasses, rhizomatous wheatgrasses, and Wyoming big sagebrush (Artemisia tridentata subsp. wyomingensis).
+Characteristic vegetation is cool-season rhizomatous grasses, mid-statured, cool-season bunchgrasses and Wyoming big sagebrush (Artemisia tridentata subsp. wyomingensis).